-After submitting the form, you will be forwarded to our payments page.
-Note that your request will not be actioned until payment is received.
+After submitting the form, you will be forwarded to our Payments Page.
+Your request will not be actioned until payment is received.
 Our service is inexpensive but it is not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we promise to refund you less 95p to cover our payment processing fee.
+We aim to give a good service with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we promise to refund you less 95p to cover payment processing.

 Cracking job that man.
 We're up and running again.
 Thank you very, very much for your efforts.
 You are going in my little black book for future reference.
-(Tim Sealey, March 2015 - VW Golf V5 with Blaupunkt radio/navigation)
+Tim Sealey - VW Golf V5 with Blaupunkt Sat-Nav

 Thank you, the code worked perfectly.
 I would recommend you to anyone who needs this service.
-(Stewart Haworth, 16 June 2019 - Sat-Nav in VW Toureg)
+Stewart Haworth - Sat-Nav in VW Toureg

 My radio is unlocked!
 You have been a massive help, thank you very much.
-(Josh Feld - Gamma V radio in VW MK4 Golf)
+Josh Feld - Gamma V radio in MK4 Golf

-Thank you very much.
 Really reasonable price compared to the £30 some places were charging.
 Life saver.
-(Matthew Morrison - Grundig RCD300 radio)
+Matthew Morrison - Grundig RCD300

 Labels applied to the case of the radio may overlap the back and top, or top and side panels.
 If such a label is torn along the line where the panels meet, it might indicate the radio has been previously repaired and the code reset.